kostasalex/Atlas-Internship-Finder-Redesign/README.md

 ## Note
-This project is currently in private, but will be made public soon after the end of the current semester (~15/3/2023).
+Source code is temporary in private.